 French-Canadian driver, Gilles Villeneuve, comfortably won the United States Grand Prix at Watkins Glen on Sunday (7 October).

-French-Canadian driver, Gilles Villeneuve, comfortably won the United States Grand Prix at Watkins Glen on Sunday (7 October).
+Background: French-Canadian driver, Gilles Villeneuve, comfortably won the United States Grand Prix at Watkins Glen on Sunday (7 October).
 It was Villeneuve's third Grand Prix win of the season, and the sixth for his team, Ferrari.

 SYNOPSIS: Villeneuve at the wheel before the race began in steady rain.
 In these conditions, Alan Jones, the Saudi-Williams team driver would need luck seeking his fifth Grand Prix in a row.